harvester/docs/docs/networking/best-practice-non-vlan-aware-switch.md

 ### Connect a VM to the subnet of the Harvester hosts

-The "non VLAN-aware" switch will only send out untagged network traffic to the management network.
+The "non VLAN-aware" switch will only send out untagged network traffic to the subnet of the Harvester hosts.
 In Harvester, the untagged traffic is received in VLAN 1.

-If you need a VM to connect to the management network, you have to create a VLAN Network in Harvester with VLAN ID 1.
+If you need a VM to connect to the subnet of the Harvester hosts, you have to create a VLAN Network in Harvester with VLAN ID 1.

    ![non-vlan-aware-vlan1.png](assets/non-vlan-aware-vlan1.png)